 The business case for sharing senior managers across both East Hampshire District Council and Havant Borough Council was agreed by the Council on 30 June 2010.
-In January 2022 Havant Borough Council and East Hants District Council decided that a partnership was no longer present the best option for a sustainable and successful future and made a business case for ending the partnership.
+In January 2022 Havant Borough Council and East Hants District Council considered that a partnership was no longer the best option for a sustainable and successful future and made a business case for ending the partnership.
+On 16 March 2022 Havant Council approved the preferred option and business case for managing the transition and withdrawal from the joint management and shared staffing arrangements at both authorities and move towards a standalone Council.
 An Interim Chief Executive was appointed as the Chief Executive for Havant.